Negative refraction and tiling billiards: Future directions

 Because the congruent triangle tilings we consider are those created by adding parallel diagonals to a parallelogram tiling, a next step would be to investigate this system on the parallelogram tiling itself.
 Another possibility is to consider edge-to-edge triangle tilings meeting $6$ to a vertex, where the orientation of every other row of triangles is opposite.
 Still another direction is to consider tilings of congruent triangles that are not edge-to-edge; the congruent triangle tilings that we consider are a two-parameter family, and allowing this offset adds an additional parameter.
 Each of these tilings is pictured in Figure \ref{triangle-tilings}.

 {\bf The trihexagonal tiling:} This tiling exhibits a surprising level of instability.
 We were unable to find a single stable trajectory in the tiling; during experimentation, even a small change in the direction or starting location of a trajectory would produce wildly different behavior.
 This is in marked contrast to some triangle tilings, where even a large change in direction or starting location had almost no effect on the behavior.
 We would like to understand why the trihexagonal tiling is so unstable.
+We would also like to show that dense trajectories exist.
 Examples of periodic trajectories that we have found are in Figures \ref{bigperiods1}-\ref{bigperiods2}, and we conjecture that there are periodic trajectories of arbitrarily high period.

-{\bf Further extensions:} Our work considered only highly regular tilings of the plane.
+{\bf Further extensions:} Our work considered only simple tilings of the plane.
 It would be interesting to consider some more complex tilings, such as the Penrose tiling or random tilings.

 Our work also considered only polygonal tilings; perhaps tilings or divisions of the plane by curves would yield interesting dynamics.
-Inner billiards on curved tables, such as ellipses, yields beautiful mathematics, see \cite{sergei}, and outer billiards on piecewise-circular curves were studied during our research program, see \cite{yao}, so tiling billiards with curves are another possible direction.
+Inner billiards on curved tables, such as ellipses, yields beautiful mathematics, see \cite{sergei}, so tiling billiards with curves are another possible direction.

 Additionally, since the motivation for our work is refraction of light through solids, an obvious next step would be to study this problem in three dimensions, since any real-world application to creating perfect lenses or invisibility shields would likely require solid materials.